 Say for example the feature is expected to display a particular error to the user with respect to its return code.
 In this case, functionally the code will throw an error, but the message will need to be more relevant to the return code generated.
 The blue lines in the figure indicate these kinds of defects.

 The logo of the company in the front-page is wrong, it is considered to be High Priority and Low severity defect.

-Example 1: In the Online shopping website, when the FrontPage logo is spelt wrong, for example instead of Flipkart it is spelt as Flipkrta.
+Example 1: In the Online shopping website, when the FrontPage logo is spelled wrong, for example instead of Flipkart it is spelled as Flipkrta.